XRPLF/xrpl-dev-portal/content/references/protocol/transactions/index.md

 ---
 html: transaction-formats.html
 parent: protocol-reference.html
+seo:
-blurb: Definitions for all the protocol's transaction types and their results.
+    description: Definitions for all the protocol's transaction types and their results.
 metadata:
   indexPage: true
 ---